VisualNodeDev/NodeDev/README.md

 # What we do
 NodeDev is an alpha tool allowing you to create entire software using a visual flow-base interface instead of the usual written code style.
 It is still in very early alpha and full of bugs but it's improving fast!
-Check out a recent demo clip
+Check out a recent demo clip (Note that any debugging capabilities such as visually seeing the execution of nodes (connections/links flashing red as they are executed) and being able to mouse over connections to see values is completely gone since July 2024.
+We are in the process of adding back debugging capabilities now that the execution of nodes is done natively)

 https://github.com/VisualNodeDev/NodeDev/assets/39806655/f4a8e7fd-08a1-4f37-8cae-0b7a7c2d4759